Accredited Assessment Center Eligibility

 All National Craft Assessment and Certification Program assessment materials are the copyrighted, intellectual property of the NCCER.
 In other words, all written assessments, performance verifications, and practical examinations are exclusively owned by NCCER.
 Neither Accredited Assessment Centers nor Authorized Assessment Sites own these assessment products; they purchase the right to use them in accordance with NCCER guidelines and policies.
 When an Accredited Assessment Center’s accreditation is terminated or revoked, all assessment materials must be returned to NCCER for destruction and/or cancellation.

 STOP!
 If your organization does not meet and agree to the above eligibility criteria, becoming an NCCER Accredited Assessment Center may not be the best fit for your organization.
-Contact the NCCER accreditation department to determine how your organization can best fit into the NCCER accreditation processes.
+Contact the NCCER workforce development department to determine how your organization can best fit into the NCCER accredited network.